euclidthedark/learning-c/README.md

 ### C Styles

-* Declare constant values in preprocessor headers (macor's)
+* Declare constant values in preprocessor headers (macor's), or with enum types.

 ### Header Files